-Maine’s Literary Scene
+Maine’s Authors & Literary Scene

 Another famous nature writer, Rachel Carson, author of the groundbreaking Silent Spring, researched her 1955 book, Edge of the Sea, in Edgecomb.
 Explore the environment that inspired her at the Nature Conservancy’s Rachel Carson Salt Pond Preserve in Bristol, and the Rachel Carson National Wildlife Refuge in Wells.

 Maine’s most famous modern author is Stephen King, whose mind-bogglingly prolific works are often based in fictional Maine towns.
-You can visit his hometown of Bangor (known as Derry in his stories) and enjoy a delightful and captivating tour of 30 sites found in his books.
+You can visit his former hometown of Bangor (known as Derry in his stories) and enjoy a delightful and captivating tour of 30 sites found in his books.

-Historically speaking, Henry Wadsworth Longfellow, author of beloved poems such as Evangeline and The Song of Hiawatha, grew up in Portland where you can visit his childhood home, the Wadsworth-Longfellow House.
+Henry Wadsworth Longfellow, author of beloved poems such as Evangeline and The Song of Hiawatha, grew up in Portland where you can visit his childhood home, the Wadsworth-Longfellow House.
 Operated by the Maine Historical Society, visitors can enjoy guided and self-guided tours.

 If you were touched by Edna St. Vincent Millay’s poem, Renascence, you can reach out and touch Camden’s Mt.
 Battie, via car or hiking shoes, to take in the views that inspired the Pulitzer Prize-winning poet.
 You can also visit Whitehall Inn in Camden for a moving tribute to her.
 The Edna St. Vincent Millay House in Rockland is being restored, so check out their website for local events.

-Related Literary Events:
+Related Literary Events and Places

 The Maine Writers and Publishers Alliance offers a listing of events related to Maine authors throughout the year including the Maine Lit Fest, which includes a week of 20+ readings, conversations, and happenings.